core-wg/cf-reg-update/draft-ietf-core-cf-reg-update.md

 ## Duplicate Entry with Equivalent Parameter

-The registrant requests an FCFS Content-Format ID for a media type that includes a parameter.
+The registrant requests an FCFS Content-Format ID for a Media Type that includes a parameter.
 The value of this parameter appears distinct from that of a (hypothetical) previously registered Content-Format ID 64900 that also includes this parameter.
 However, the semantics of the parameter value are identical to the existing registration.